James Coigly: Education: Dundalk and Paris

 Coigly has been described as "no friend of the [French] revolution".
 He stayed in Paris until 12 October 1789, by which time Louis XVI had been brought back from Versailles by the women of Paris and clerical members had been hounded from National Assembly.
 By his own account Coigly, himself, narrowly escaped "lanternisation" (being hung from a street lantern) by a mob who took his clerical garb as a token of royalist sympathies.
 But relayed while on trial for his life in 1798, his story of escaping revolutionary justice may be no more reliable that his general protestations of political innocence.
 According to William MacNeven, only the year before, Coigly had been exciting "almost extravagant" joy among "the Coventanters" of Antrim and Down by proclaiming that "this Romish priest is so sincere a lover of liberty, as to have been actually fighting at the capture of the Bastille" (something which, if true, would have placed Coigly in the company of his fellow collegiate James Bartholomew Blackwell).

 At the College in Paris, Coigly had already demonstrated what the historian of the diocese of Down and Conor recorded as the "systematic insubordination" that was the "forerunner of his sad and subsequent career, which terminated on the scaffold".
 Coigly took the unprecedented step of initiating legal proceedings against the college to secure a scholarship, and then followed this up with an appeal to restore to students the right to elect their superiors.

-In Paris, Coigly would have been familiar with the work of the Irish theologian, of Luke Joseph Hooke.
+In Paris, Coigly would have been familiar with the work of the Irish theologian Luke Joseph Hooke.
 "A representative of the Catholicism of the Enlightenment", Hooke argued that the laws of civil society should be so designed that men can conform to the natural rights ordained by God of their own free will.
 The just state and the true religion were one and the same.

 "Uniting business" in Armagh

 In Ireland the French Revolution had revived the Volunteer movement in Presbyterian Belfast and its hinterlands and emboldened the Catholic Committee in Dublin.
-As government made clear the limits for potential reform, more radical elements in the two centres formed themselves as the United Irishmen.
+As the government made clear the limits for potential reform, more radical elements in the two centres formed themselves as the United Irishmen.
 Drawing on the growing discontents of tenant farmers, market-town traders, journeymen and weavers, United Irish "societies" multiplied rapidly across Ulster and the Irish midlands.